Private Enterprise Definition

 - Government: Private enterprises are the lifeblood of economic systems like capitalism in which governments play a restricted role in the economy.
 However, governments are also important determinants of success for private enterprise.
 They regulate competition in a sector and generally get a share of a private enterprise’s overall profits as tax.

 - Investors: Investors are responsible for providing initial capital to entrepreneurs interested in starting a private enterprise.
 The term encompasses a broad definition and can include stock market traders to venture capitalists and banking institutions.
 In some cases, the government itself can take on the role of an investor and provide capital to kick start a new industry in the form of a loan.

 Private Enterprise as an Economic System

-Like other market economies, in theory, it allows the demand of consumers to operate as the “invisible hand” dictating the prices at which a product or service is sold; however, government intervention is still allowed in a private enterprise economy, even though the businesses are privately held.
+Perhaps the most important common example of an economic system characterized by private enterprise is capitalism.
+Like other market economies, in theory, an economic system with private enterprise allows the demand of consumers to operate as the “invisible hand” dictating the prices at which a product or service is sold; however, government intervention is still allowed in a private enterprise economy, even though the businesses are privately held.

 A private enterprise economic system is a type of free enterprise system whose goal is to allow for “perfect competition.”
 In theory, removing all government intervention should allow for economies to create perfect competition.
 In reality, this is not the case.
 Monopolies often form and larger, more established enterprises will often squash new entrants to a market.
 Some government regulation is therefore necessary to allow an economy to operate as efficiently as possible.

 The United States is thought of as a private enterprise, market economy, but in reality, it is a mixed economy with elements of both a market and command economy.
 Mild government regulation is necessary to protect public interest and promote the flourishing of private businesses.